e2 Project is giving laptops and PC lecture classes to the children under / formerly under social care in Japan.

 Volunteers at e2 Project lecture classes come from a wide variety of occupational backgrounds.
 Direct exchange with such grown-ups will broaden the children’s horizons, especially since these children are around the age of leaving their children’s home (which is usually 18).

-8― To the Next Step
+8― With Your Own Laptop, To The Next Step

-The “e2 Project PC lecture” is a 2-day lecture, but we can provide more.
 Any child who wishes to acquire a PC skill qualification or to simply pursue higher skills, are welcomed to “e2 plus”, our follow up learning session.

 * The above description is based on past classes, but you may find some changes in future classes.